 About the department

-Physics is the study of matter, energy and forces working at scales from the very smallest fundamental particles up to the grandest scale of the Universe itself, and importantly everything in between!
-Studying physics prepares you with skills to study a vast number of problems giving you a platform to launch into a number of careers.
+Physics is the study of matter, energy and force working at scales from the very smallest fundamental particles up to the grandest scale of the Universe itself.

 Te Kura Mātai Ahupūngao, the Department of Physics at the University of Auckland, are committed to providing a supportive, friendly, and stimulated environment that allows all students to thrive and succeed.
 We offer a comprehensive range of courses in physics with specialisations in environmental physics, geophysics, medical physics and imaging technologies, photonics, and space systems.
 We are proud of the teaching programme and ensure we employ the best pedagogy to aid student learning.
 For example, our first-year courses are delivered in a “studio” format that emphasises problem solving and engagement, improving student performance throughout your study in the department.